Improving personal performance, team performance, leadership behavior and organizational outcomes

 Over the last decade books instructing managers on developing strengths have become best-sellers, more than 15 million people have completed strengths assessment tools and the body of scientific-data exploring the benefits of strengths grows steadily around the globe.

-A different approach The majority of development programs focus on closing deficits and gaps, and concentrate on improving performance through the development of weaker areas.
+The majority of development programs focus on closing deficits and gaps, and concentrate on improving performance through the development of weaker areas.
 We offer a different approach – we focus on strengths to develop ways of working that energise and inspire people.

-Identifying strengths We start with the measurement of strengths, and the extent to which these are productively applied at work.
+We start with the measurement of strengths, and the extent to which these are productively applied at work.
 To identify these strengths we use the leading online strengths assessment system, Strengthscope®.

-Use a robust tool such as Strengthscope™ to ensure you are aware of your natural strengths or underlying sources of positive energy that lead to productive outcomes for you and the organisation.
+To ensure you are aware of your natural strengths or underlying sources of positive energy that lead to productive outcomes for you and the organisation.
 Being aware of and making best use of your strengths will enable you to perform at your best and approach dilemmas and challenges with a greater level of resourcefulness, resilience and confidence.

 ‘The true challenge for leadership development lies in creating sustainable and feasible ways of developing leaders in a personalized way, accommodating variations of style and individual strengths profiles.
 To do that, organizations need to move away from the one-size-fits-all approach that tries to create allrounders, and help new leaders understand that leadership is primarily a stretch assignment, far more demanding than they had anticipated.